Want to learn how to choose a domain name but not sure where to start?

 So let’s take a look at how you go about choosing and registering your domain name.

 In this next section, we’ll guide you through the process of choosing your domain name.
+Use this process to come up with a list of domain name ideas.

 We’ve broken the process into four steps: